*Please note all times are in Central Time. Subject to change.

 Rod Firoozye, Managing Partner, Law Offices of Rod Firoozye

-Rebekah A, Frye, CFLS
+Rebekah A. Frye, CFLS

 Lara A. Duda, Duda Law Group LLC